pgilad/www.giladpeleg.com/content/blog/package-aws-lambda-python-code-with-docker/index.md

 coverAlt: "The usual directory structure of a Python project"
 ---

-In this guide I'll explain how to package (zip) your AWS Lambda Python 2.7 code for deploying it to your Lambda function.
+In this guide I'll explain how to package (zip) your AWS Lambda Python 2.7 (**Edit**: Included Python 3.7 as well) code for deploying it to your Lambda function.
 The main issue I stumbled upon was using [Pipenv](https://pipenv.readthedocs.io/en/latest/), most of the guides explain how to handle dependencies with `requirements.txt`, but not with `Pipfile`.

 I also like to fine-tune the process so that the Docker creation has optimized layers for caching.